Fire-Threat Maps and Fire-Safety Rulemaking

 - HFTD Map - high resolution pdf (poster size)

-- HFTD Map - GIS web viewer applet
+- HFTD Map - GIS web app viewer

 The HFTD Map provides a single map representing all parts of the HFTD from both map sources (i.e. CPUC Fire-Threat Map and Tree Mortality HHZ Map).